top of page

 Grad Student Takes on 2025 SURF Mentorship Role

-Sayandeep Saha will mentor undergraduate Christopher DeCorte with a focus on functional characterization of
+Sayandeep Saha mentored undergraduate Christopher DeCorte with a focus on functional characterization of

 hypoimmune pluripotent stem cell-derived endothelial cells.
 The Summer Undergraduate Research Fellowship supports motivated University of Wisconsin–Madison undergraduate students as they pursue research in stem cell science and regenerative medicine.